m4sterbunny/NewPortfolio/source/pages/portfolio.rst

 **General Responsibiliites**

-- Supporting a developer audience with Docs as code (in Markdown/static site)
+- Supporting a developer audience with docs-as-code (in Markdown/static site)
 - Developing thorough RESTful API specifications for Open API 3.0 with supporting documentation
 - Managing Documentation Chapter as service desk liaising with Branding, Marketing, InfoSec, DevOps, and Product Managers
 - Attending standups, creating and consuming tickets in Jira